Mumsnet: Sponsored content

-Webchats
+Webchats and Q+As

 The site has hosted webchats with celebrities and politicians.
-Then-Prime Minister David Cameron was challenged over the provision of free nappies for disabled children, and in 2011, UKIP leader Nigel Farage told Mumsnet users that UKIP MEP Godfrey Bloom was "100% right" in stating that "no self-respecting small businessman with a brain in the right place would ever employ a lady of child-bearing age."
+Then Prime Minister David Cameron was challenged over the provision of free nappies for disabled children, and in 2011, UKIP leader Nigel Farage told Mumsnet users that UKIP MEP Godfrey Bloom was "100% right" in stating that "no self-respecting small businessman with a brain in the right place would ever employ a lady of child-bearing age."
 In 2019, Jeremy Corbyn and John McDonnell have both faced questions about the Labour Party's Brexit policy and inter-party issues of anti-semitism.

 Jamie Oliver, Dawn French, Gok Wan and Clare Balding have all also taken part in Mumsnet webchats.
 Hillary Clinton also did a video Q&A in 2014.

+In 2022, then Prime Minister Boris Johnson took part in a sit down interview with founder Justine Roberts, who posed questions submitted by Mumsnet users.
+The interview garnered widespread media coverage, driven in part by the first question: "Why should we believe anything you say when it has been proven that you're a habitual liar?".

+Rishi Sunak, Keir Starmer and Rachel Reeves have all taken part in similar Q+As.

 Mumsnet books

 Mumsnet has published several parenting books, based largely on the advice posted by the site's users since its launch in June 2000.
 These are Pregnancy: The Mumsnet Guide (2009), Toddlers: The Mumsnet Guide (2009) and Babies: The Mumsnet Guide (2010).
 The website's latest parenting guide, The Mumsnet Rules, was published in 2011.

 Other publications include a cookbook titled Top Bananas!: The Best Ever Family Recipes from Mumsnet (2014), The Book of Bedtime Stories (2013) and How to Blitz Nits and Other Nasties (2017).